Uster TV live review of Crossings

 The South Bank Show Diversity Award, presented by Radio 1 DJ Jo Whiley to Julie McNamara.

 Liverpool was built on slavery.
 Of this there is no doubt.
 This is largely the reason why the only International Museum of Slavery in the world is housed in the Maritime Museum on Liverpool’s Albert Dock.

 Did you know that Liverpool was one of the key slave ports in the Middle Passage?
-Literally thousands of enslaved African people were processed, bought and sold on those docks.
-Did you know that there were at least 19,000 enslaved Irish women and girls taken to Liverpool from Ireland to become breeders for the New World and shipped a long way from a famine created by the British Government.
+Literally millions of enslaved African people were processed, bought and sold on those docks.
+Did you know that there were at least 90,000 enslaved Irish women and girls taken to Liverpool from Ireland to become breeders for the New World and shipped a long way from a famine created by the British Government?

 Liverpool-born Julie McNamara has lived with these uneasy facts for as long as she can remember.

 She explains: “My father’s was one of many Irish Catholic families settled around the river Mersey and destined to become ship builders.
 Camell Laird’s ate up 35 years of his working life.
 He belonged to the sea and was only ever happy on water.
 When he dredged up an old life boat from the bed of the Mersey, the neighbours mocked.
 Two years he laboured with his hands, working every spare hour until he had finished a beautifully crafted fishing boat.